Scream (franchise): Scream 7 (2026)

 In 2023, Scream (2022) and Scream VI directors Matt Bettinelli-Olpin and Tyler Gillet were "hopeful" for a seventh film in the series.
 They also stated that they wanted Campbell to return in future installments.

 In August 2023, it was announced Christopher Landon was set to direct the seventh film.
 Production had been slowed by the 2023 SAG-AFTRA strike and 2023 Writers Guild of America strike; plans were pushed back again on November 21, 2023, when Melissa Barrera was fired from the film for social media posts in support of Palestine during the Gaza war, which were interpreted as antisemitic by the producers.
 The next day, it was announced that Jenna Ortega was not returning due to scheduling conflicts with filming the Netflix series Wednesday, though later sources said it was due to a salary dispute with Spyglass Media Group.
 Ortega spoke out in 2025, stating that her leaving the project "had nothing to do with pay or scheduling" but rather the losses of Barrera, Bettinelli-Olpin and Gillet.
-It was also reported that screenwriters Vanderbilt and Busick were now tasked with "starting from scratch".

 Landon announced on December 23, 2023, that he was no longer associated with the sequel.
+According to Landon, his voluntary exit from the film happened about a week after Barrera's firing.
+He believed that, at that point, "there was no movie anymore" because the original script was centered around Barrera's character, Sam Carpenter.

 In March 2024, Neve Campbell announced she would return as Sidney Prescott for the seventh film.
 Kevin Williamson was additionally announced as the film's director.
 In October 2024, Paramount announced Scream 7 would be released on February 27, 2026.
 Courteney Cox's return was confirmed in December.
-In November 2024, it was reported that Isabel May would portray a daughter of Sidney Prescott in the film.
-In December 2024, it was announced that Anna Camp, Celeste O'Connor, Asa Germann, Mckenna Grace, and Sam Rechner would appear in the film, with Mason Gooding and Jasmin Savoy Brown reprising their roles from Scream (2022) and Scream VI.
+In December 2024, it was announced that Mason Gooding and Jasmin Savoy Brown would repreise their roles from Scream (2022) and Scream VI.
 In March 2025, it was announced that David Arquette would appear in the film and reprise his role as Dewey Riley.

-On January 7, 2025, it was announced that filming for Scream 7 had begun.
+The film was released in the U.S. on February 27, 2026, by Paramount Pictures.
+It was the first Scream film to be released in IMAX.

+Future

+With the successful box office performance of Scream 7, talks began in March 2026 on the development of a possible eighth film.
+On March 31, 2026, it was announced that Paramount and Spyglass were moving forward with the development of an eighth film, with sisters Lilla and Nora Zuckerman penning the script.